kubernetes/minikube/site/content/en/docs/handbook/pushing.md

 You must be using minikube with the container runtime set to Docker.
 This is the default setting.

 # Pushing directly to the in-cluster Docker daemon
-When user a container or VM driver, it's really handy to reuse the Docker daemon inside minikube; as this means you don't have to build on your host machine and push the image into a docker registry - you can just build inside the same docker daemon as minikube which speeds up local experiments.
+When using a container or VM driver, it's really handy to reuse the Docker daemon inside minikube as this means you don't have to build on your host machine and push the image into a docker registry - you can just build inside the same docker daemon as minikube which speeds up local development.

 To point your terminal to use the docker daemon inside minikube run this: